EU defines nanomaterials in bid to assess health risks

 "These products could well be a threat or a benefit.
 This depends on a case by case basis," said Willem Penning, head of risk assessment at the European Commission's health and consumers department.

-European consumer organization BEUC said products containing nanomaterials should be proven safe before being allowed onto the EU market.
+European consumer organisation BEUC said products containing nanomaterials should be proven safe before being allowed onto the EU market.

 "There is a knowledge gap, but for the moment people are being exposed to nano-products," said Monique Goyens, Director General of BEUC.